• Technical Conference: 30 March – 03 April 2025

 • Programmable networks, including softwarised network functions and programmable hardware;

-• Application of AI and ML to optical networks systems and sub-systems;
+• Application of AI and ML to optical networks, systems, and systems;

-The chance to showcase technical accomplishments in depth through live demonstrations provides an excellent opportunity for engaging in discussions with participants.
+The chance to showcase technical accomplishments in depth through live demonstrations provides a great opportunity for engaging in discussions with participants.